 Investors in an SBIC may not transfer their interests without SBA’s prior consent.
 Additionally, as a condition to providing Leverage to the SBIC, SBA presently requires investors owning 50 percent or more of an SBIC that uses Leverage (as well as the SBIC’s managers and other “control persons”) to enter into a written agreement with SBA providing for personal liability for repayment of Leverage for directly or indirectly participating in a change of control of an SBIC without SBA’s prior consent.
 Additionally, without SBA’s consent, an SBIC may not release any of its investors from the liability to make the full amount of their capital contribution.

-SBA generally requires that at least two, substantially full-time, members of the team have at least five years of successful investment experience at a decision-making level in the types of investments the applicant is proposing to make.
+SBA generally requires that at least two, substantially full-time, Principals have at least five years of successful investment experience at a decision-making level in the types of investments the applicant is proposing to make.
 Generally each individual’s track record should include at least 10-15 investments with a reasonable number of complete realizations during the last ten years (and preferably including some that are quite recent).
 SBA also considers how long and in what ways the management team has worked together.
 SBA views the track record of the Principals and the “cohesiveness” of the key Principals as being fundamentally important.
 Additionally, SBA is concerned about the internal management of the SBIC.
 They prefer a team composed of three to five Principals, although as few as two and as many as six also are acceptable.
 However, SBA does not want dominance by a single Principal over investment and other management decisions (including personnel matters).
 They do not want to license a “one man band.”
 SBA looks at the division of the SBIC’s carried interest to evaluate relationships.
 They have an informal rule that no Principal may own 50 percent or more of the carried interest, unless there are only two Principals and they each have 50 percent.

 The MAQ is then reviewed by SBA’s “Investment Committee,” after which the Principals, if appearing qualified, are invited to meet with the members of the Investment Committee.
 After the meeting with the applicant’s Principals, SBA’s Investment Committee may turn the application down or issue a “green light letter” indicating that the applicant has passed the first part of the application process and now is authorized to file a formal application.
 At the present time, a “green light letter” usually is issued three to four months following submission of the MAQ and immediately after the interview.

 After receipt of the “green light letter” and obtaining commitments for at least the minimum required Regulatory Capital from investors satisfying the “diversity” requirement, the applicant files a formal application which contains additional information about the applicant and the management team, as well as the applicant’s and its general partner’s or manager’s organizational applicant documents.
-While the Regulations require a Debenture SBIC to have at least $5 million of Regulatory Capital, SBA generally requires an SBIC to have firm commitments when its formal license application is filed for an amount of capital that is sufficient to enable the SBIC to have a first closing and conduct its operations, even if it does not subsequently raise additional funds.
-Depending on the projected size of the SBIC, SBA could require $15–20 million of private commitments, or more, at the time the application is filed.
+Although the Regulations require a Debenture SBIC to have at least $5 million of Regulatory Capital, SBA generally requires an SBIC to have firm commitments when its formal license application is filed for an amount of capital that is sufficient to enable the SBIC to have a first closing and conduct its operations, even if it does not subsequently raise additional funds.
+Depending on the projected size of the SBIC, SBA could require $20–25 million of private commitments, or more, at the time the application is filed.
 During the formal licensing process, SBA seeks to determine that there is a qualified management team and that the SBIC has a good chance of operating profitably.
 SBA reviews the applicant’s business plan, projections and organizational documents, and conducts reference and other background checks (including litigation searches and an FBI fingerprint check) on the management team.
 The process presently is taking approximately 6-12 months.
 SBA requires applicants to advise their investors that the investors are not entitled to rely on SBA’s review of the applicant in deciding whether to invest.

 After a license application is filed and accepted for processing by SBA, an applicant may make “pre-licensing investments,” which will be included in the applicant’s Regulatory Capital if they are submitted to and approved by SBA prior to the investment being made.
 SBA requires 10 business days to review such pre-licensing investments (but approvals frequently take longer).
 SBA does not determine the quality or wisdom of the investment.
 Rather, SBA simply seeks to determine if the investment is made in compliance with SBA Regulations.
 Once licensed, SBA pre-approval of investments is not required.
 SBA requires all principal members of the management team to attend a one-day regulations class run by SBA and will only permit one “pre-licensing” investment to be made prior to at least one person from applicant attending the class.
 Arrangements for attending the regulations class are made by contacting SBIA.